NOTICE REGARDING CHECKS PROVIDED FOR PAYMENT

 IMPORTANT UCC ONLINE FILING NOTICE

-As of Wednesday, July 3, 2014, the Office of Secretary of State has launched the new Online Business Filing System.
+As of Wednesday, July 3, 2014, the Office of Secretary of State has launched the new Online Uniform Commercial Code (UCC) Filing System.
 Click here to search and file in the new online system.

-Customers will be able to login with their existing username and password.
+Customers using our previous website will be able to login with their current user name and password.

 Please feel free to contact our office at 1-800-477-3632 if you have any questions or difficulty logging in to the new system.